How to Deal with Every Type of Asshole in Your Office

-Everyone’s encountered a difficult person in their workplace that they’ve been forced to deal with whether they like it or not.
+We’ve all encountered difficult people in our workplace that we’ve been forced to deal with whether we like it or not.
 These bad apples come in all shapes and sizes and tend to throw the office into disarray with their contrived outbursts, bouts of conniving, or inter-office micromanaging.
 In The Schmuck in My Office: How to Deal Effectively with Difficult People at Work, co-author Dr. Jody J. Foster explains how to deal with ding dongs at work by exploring the personality traits behind their disruptions.

 “I don’t think people wake up in the morning and say, ‘I’m going to be disruptive today,’” says the clinical professor of psychiatry at the University of Pennsylvania.
 “A lot of what causes conflicts at work is just that people have personalities, and they bring those personalities to work with them.
 Sometimes that doesn’t meld well with the culture that they’re in or perhaps the particular group they’re working with, so conflicts happen.”